History of the Royal Black Institution Degrees

 Whilst there have been various modifications to the content of the degrees over the years (as they have been taken on board by the different Black associations), there does not seem to have been any further changes to the sequence and general character of the degrees worked.
 However, the Britannic association has died a slow death and seems to have disappeared into the abyss.
 The official historian of the Grand Orange Lodge of England, M.E.
 Pheland, is of the view that the Britannic Association is no longer in existence (History of the Royal Arch Purple Order p.
 123).

-Royal Black Institution degrees exposed in full (word for word)
+Royal Black degrees exposed

 (1) Royal Black degree – exposed and biblically examined